CASE NAME | Saint John Tug Boat Co Ltd. v. Irving Refining Ltd |

 ISSUE RAISED

-1. Whether or not the respondent’s conduct during the months of unpaid “stand by” constituted a continuing acceptance of these offers to give rise to a binding contract to pay for the “stand by” services of the tug at the rate specified in the invoices drafted by the appellant.
+- Whether the respondent’s conduct during the months of unpaid “stand by” constituted a continuing acceptance of these offers.
+This would give rise to a binding contract to pay for the “stand by” services of the tug.
+The rate specified in the invoices drafted by the appellant would apply.

 PLAINTIFF’S ARGUMENTS